tatsuyai713/rcl_like_wrapper/lwrcl/README.md

 These classes provide a foundational framework for precise time management and rate control in the system, allowing for time-based scheduling and execution control.

+### Parameter Server

+The `ParameterServer` class provides a centralized storage mechanism for managing parameters within the Fast DDS ecosystem.
+It allows nodes to set, get, and declare parameters, enabling efficient parameter management across multiple nodes.

+### Parameter Client

+The `ParameterClient` class enables nodes to access and interact with parameters stored in the `ParameterServer`.
+It provides methods for retrieving parameter values, checking parameter existence, and updating parameter values.

+### QoS Profiles

+User can define QoS depth for publishers and subscribers.
+The QoS depth determines the maximum number of messages that can be stored in the queue before messages are dropped.

+### Logging

+The `Logger` class provides a simple logging mechanism for printing messages to the console.
+It supports different log levels, including `DEBUG`, `INFO`, `WARN`, and `ERROR`, allowing users to control the verbosity of log messages.

 # Executors for Fast DDS

 Executors play a crucial role in the RCL-like wrapper for Fast DDS, allowing for concurrent message processing and event handling across multiple nodes.
 Inspired by the ROS 2 executor concept, these executors facilitate the management and operation of nodes, enabling efficient communication within the Fast DDS ecosystem.